-So it's official - Edinburgh's summer festival season is over.
-If you are on a bit of a post-August downer then brighten up - Edinburgh is festival capital of the world and it wears that crown all year round!
+Worried about a bit of a post-August Festival downer?
+Brighten up - Edinburgh is festival capital of the world and it wears that crown all year round!
 If the idea of waiting 11 months for your festival fix works you into a cold sweat, read on to discover even more festival fun which is closer than you think...

 Scottish International Storytelling Festival

 The Scottish International Storytelling Festival every autumn.
 This 10 day extravaganza features a jam-packed schedule of storytellers and musicians from Scotland and beyond, with lots to get involved in for families, children and adults alike.
 With a strong community feel and a sense of togetherness, every year people gather togeter to hear tales, anecdotes, music, songs and ballads.

 A lot of events take place in the Storytelling Centre on the Royal Mile, but this festival takes advantage of some of the most atmospheric venues in the city, including the National Museum of Scotland, the Royal Botanic Garden Edinburgh, the National Library of Scotland and other cultural institutions.